G. Viswanathan

+Govindasamy Viswanathan (born 8 December 1938) is an Indian politician and the founder and chancellor of Vellore Institute of Technology in India.

+Political career

-Govindasamy Viswanathan, is the founder and chancellor of Vellore Institute of Technology in India, was born on 8 December 1938 in a remote village in the south Indian state of Tamil Nadu.He served as a Member of Parliament and as a Member of the Legislative Assembly of Tamil Nadu.
-He was elected to the Tamil Nadu legislative assembly as an Anna Dravida Munnetra Kazhagam candidate from Anaicut constituency in the 1980 election and from Arcot constituency in 1991 election.
+He served as a member of parliament from the Vandavasi Lok Sabha constituency for two terms after getting elected as a Dravida Munnetra Kazhagam candidate in 1967 and 1971.
+He was elected twice to the Tamil Nadu legislative assembly as an Anna Dravida Munnetra Kazhagam candidate from Anaicut constituency in the 1980 election and from Arcot constituency in 1991 election.

 Early life and education

-Viswanathan was born in a family near Gudiyattam.
-He attended the six-week Advanced Management Program at the Harvard Business School in 2003.
-He obtained a Master's Degree in Economics from Loyola College and completed Law from Madras University.
+Viswanathan was born in a Mudaliar family near Gudiyattam.
+He obtained a master's degree in economics from Loyola College and completed law from Madras University.
 His leadership skills were noticed by C. N. Annadurai and the DMK party chose him to contest the elections in 1967.
-He entered the Indian parliament representing the aspirations of around 500,000 people of his constituency.

 Career

 Currently, Dr. G Viswanathan holds these offices: